About

 Sign-up for our Weight Tracker!

-The weight tracker allows us to keep a tally of all the pounds lost as we strive for our Million Pound weight loss.
+The weight tracker allows us to keep a tally of all the community pounds lost as we strive for our Million Pound weight loss.
 You can join as an individual, team or leader.
 The tracker uses a confidential login system for individuals to input and track their cumulative weight loss.

 Increase your physical activity through fun and engaging individual and community-wide events.